maikeulb/Pokedex/README.md

 You need .NET Core 2.0 SDK and a local Elastisearch service to run the application.
-If you meeet those requirements, then  open `/Data/ElasticSearchContext.cs` and point the Elasticsearch URI to your client and run the following:
+If you meeet those requirements, then  open `/Data/ElasticSearchContext.cs` and point the Elasticsearch URI to your client.
 ```
 dotnet restore
 dotnet run